 - Determinator: Shadow, as evidenced by this dialogue:[Kate leaves for the stock drive, locking the animals inside the fenced-off front yard before doing so]Shadow: Something is keeping Peter from coming to me, so I'm gonna go to him.Chance: You guys kill me!
 She locked the gate, remember?Shadow: I don't care about gates.
 I'm going home![runs off the porch and uses a nearby tree stump to jump the fence]

-- Shadow is injured and trapped, and tells Chance to go on without him.
+- At the end of the movie, Shadow is injured and trapped, and tells Chance to go on without him.
 He somehow manages to get home anyway.

 - Dogs Are Dumb: